Princes Motorway

 It is the backbone of road traffic in the Illawarra.
 As Wollongong and Port Kembla are important industrial centres, freight traffic is heavy.
 Despite the current decline of the local steel industry, emergence of Wollongong as a commuter city of Sydney has kept the motorway busy.

-Sections
+Route

-In the north, the Princes Motorway route starts at Waterfall, taking more or less a parallel route with Princes Highway until the sprawling Bulli Tops interchange (with Appin Road (B69) and Princes Highway).
-There it continues downhill, avoiding the steep Bulli Pass, and bypasses Wollongong CBD, through Gwynneville and continues for 30 km, bypassing the suburbs of Yallah and Albion Park Rail, reaching the Albion Park interchange (with Illawarra Highway (Terry Street) (A48)) before connecting with the existing Princes Highway (A1) at the Oak Flats interchange.
+In the north, Princes Motorway commences at the interchange with Princes Highway at Waterfall in Sydney and heads south as a four-lane, dual-carriageway road, taking more or less a parallel route with Princes Highway until the sprawling interchange with Appin Road and Princes Highway at Bulli Tops.
+It continues downhill, avoiding the steep Bulli Pass, and bypasses Wollongong CBD, through Gwynneville and continues for 30 km, bypassing the suburbs of Yallah and Albion Park Rail, reaching the interchange with Illawarra Highway (Terry Street) at Albion Park, before terminating with the existing alignment of Princes Highway at an interchange in Oak Flats.

+History

-The motorway can be divided into four sections:
+The motorway can be divided into four sections, from north to south: